top of page

 Impeachment

-1. To remove a member, our Club will first consult the CUSA Clubs Membership Removal Committee (MRC)
+1. To remove a member, our association will first consult the CUSA Club Membership Removal Committee (MRC)

-3. Should the CUSA Clubs Membership Removal Committee (MRC) advises that the club proceed with membership removal, the following steps will take place:
+3. Should the CUSA Club MRC advise that the association proceed with membership removal, the following steps will take place:

 Impeachment for Removing an Executive Role:

-1. Grounds for impeachment of a club member include any violation of the constitution, the governing documents of CUSA, committing an act (or acts) which negatively affects and/or harms the interests of the clubs and its members, and/or failure to fulfill executive duties.
+1. Grounds for impeachment of an association member include any violation of the constitution, the governing documents of CUSA, committing an act (or acts) which negatively affects and/or harms the interests of the association and its members, and/or failure to fulfill executive duties.

 2. Any member can bring forward a request for impeachment to any executive.
 Within 10 days of receiving this request, the executive will host a meeting with the general membership.
 At this meeting, the complaint will be reviewed.
 The member bringing forward the complaint and the accused executive shall be given time to speak.